unicef/publicgoods-toolkit/community.md

 advantages, they can be effective ways to promote sustainability for some DPG efforts.

+[TODO: Recommendation around paying attention to commercial in evaluation of existing, fostering commerical participation if you're creating your own new os project while paying attention to overdue influence]

 ## Sustainability, Longevity, and Lifecycle

 All DPGs have a lifecycle.
 That lifecycle may not be knowable in